tmeechh/Wingmen/README.md

 ### Deployment

 The application is deployed on Vercel.
-Visit the live version here: Live App Link [(replace with actual link)](https://wingmenstore.vercel.app/).
+Visit the live version here: Live App Link [(wingmen)](https://wingmenstore.vercel.app/).

 ```